MikeHopley/ftl-stores/index.md

-I modded the game to put stores on every beacon, and visited 100 stores for each ship tested (buying nothing).
+I visited 100 stores for each ship tested (buying nothing).
 This was tedious and I went fast, so doubtless I made a few errors recording data (but not many).

 # Number of store slots